Add language support via tree-sitter-language-pack

 - 3:37 Looks like it can’t find most of the tags.scm files.

-- 5:02 Ok, it’s downloading them now.
+- 5:02 Ok, it seems to be downloading them now.

-- 6:12 I see lots of tags files.
+- 6:12 I see lots of tags files, so it’s working.

 - 6:30 Ok, restart to run with latest code.
 This will take awhile to fetch them all.

-- 9:02 The grep-ast module needs to know about all the new languages.
+- 9:02 The Grep-AST module needs to know about all the new languages.

 - 12:00 Looks like it’s parsing PowerShell fine.